annashipman/annashipman.github.io/_posts/2021-09-28-tech-leadership-team.md

 ## The pandemic had knocked out our processes

-One of the early reasons we found less time for tech work was because over the course of 2020, team health work became more important.
+One reason we had less time for larger pieces of tech work was that over the course of 2020, team health work became more important.
 We all found ourselves doing (and needing!) more of that, both due to the external stresses of the pandemic, and internal pressures around changes that had to be made because of it.

 In addition, when the pandemic hit and we all moved to working from home, a few of our processes also dropped out.
 For example, we no longer had a physical wall, and in the rush and emotional turmoil of those first few working from home weeks, we dropped having a stand-up meeting and did not restart it.

 ## Individual principal engineers did not feel confident making big technical decisions

 By the end of summer 2020, all of the principal engineers and I felt that we had been struggling to make time for the larger pieces of technical work.

 However, it wasn’t just about making time.
 It emerged that none of the principal engineers felt empowered to push forward on any individual piece of tech work, because all felt uncertain about what the priorities were or the direction of travel.